zbtape/kCERT/README.md

-# Model Review Tool (MRT) - Excel Add-in
+# kCERT - KPMG Comprehensive Excel Review Tool

 A professional Excel add-in designed for analyzing and reviewing Excel-based models with comprehensive formula analysis and audit trail capabilities.

 ## Overview

-The Model Review Tool addresses the critical need for standardized, thorough review of Excel-based models used in business and risk management scenarios.
+kCERT (KPMG Comprehensive Excel Review Tool) addresses the critical need for standardized, thorough review of Excel-based models used in business and risk management scenarios.
 It provides transparency into formula structures, creates audit trails, and helps ensure accuracy in model reviews.

 ## Features